papomail/Daily_QA_UCLH/MR2.md

 ## Protocol selection
 From the main DQA tree (outside UCLH protocols), select the region and coil to be tested, i.e:
 **DQA > Torso > Body18 long**
+If needed adjust the planning so that the phantom is centred in FOV and run the protocol as is.

 <br/><br/>